 The following dialog between two mothers is worth sharing.
-First mother: “How do you get Benjamin to keep his room so orderly?
+First mother: “How do you get Benjamin (age 5) to keep his room so orderly?
 I feel like all I do is pick up, pick up, pick up.”
 Second mother: “I used to pick up, but not anymore.
-I realized that Daniel was overwhelmed.
+I realized that Benjamin was overwhelmed.
 He literally did not know how to go about cleaning his room because there was so much ‘stuff’ in it.
 So, I cleared out his room and only left 1 large item, some books, 2 board games, and 3-5 toys.
 Everything else was put in bags or boxes and put out of sight until time to rotate.
 Believe me, it has made life so much easier.”

 Parents are not the only ones concerned.
 The closing of schools during the Covid pandemic hugely impacted our nation's children and youth.
 I asked several teachers to share their biggest challenges after returning to the classroom.
 All responses focused on the same problem.
 Teachers are spending an inordinate amount of time on social and life skills.
 Below are some comment’s that were shared: